WKB-asymptotics for multipoint Virasoro conformal blocks and applications: WKB-computation for five-point blocks

 Now we recall how classical conformal blocks can be computed.
 Consider a correlation function in Liouville theory with the insertion of the degenerate field $V_{2,1}$.
 The corresponding Verma module has a singular vector on level $2$ of the form $(L_{-1}^2 + b^2 L_{-2})V_{2,1}$.
 Factorization over the corresponding submodule (i.\,e. putting this singular vector to zero) after using conformal Ward identites to express the action of Virasoro modes as differential operators yields the celebrated BPZ equation \cite{bpz}

 Being holomorphic, this equation is also valid for all conformal blocks that enter in the decomposition of this correlator.

 Now consider the semiclassical limit, when $b \to 0$.
 Path integral representation for Liouville correlators suggests that in this limit correlation functions admit asymptotic expansion in $1/c$, or $b^2$, after taking the logarithm: $\langle \prod V_{P_i}(z_i) \rangle \sim \exp \left(b^{-2} S_{\text{cl}}(bP_i,z_i) + \dots \right)$.
-The leading term $S_{\text{cl}}$ (``classical Liouville action'') is determined by the saddle point in the path integral; it is only affected by operator insertions if their conformal dimension also scales in the classical limit: $\Delta = b^{-2}\delta$, $b \to 0$ with $\delta$ finite (in this limit momenta $P$ also tend to infinity with $bP$ finite).
-The same is valid for conformal blocks:
+The leading term $S_{\text{cl}}$ (``classical Liouville action'') is determined by the saddle point in the path integral; it is only affected by operator insertions if their conformal dimensions also scale in the classical limit: $\Delta = b^{-2}\delta$, $b \to 0$ with $\delta$ finite (in this limit momenta $P$ also tend to infinity with $bP$ finite).
+The same is valid for conformal blocks (this statement was proven in \cite{Besken:2019jyw} for four-point blocks and more recently in \cite{Gerbershagen:2026cam} in more generality):

 For $V_{2,1}$ the conformal dimension stays finite in the semiclassical limit.
 It means that from the path integral perspective the corresponding correlation function is computed by finding the saddle configuration for other $n$ insertions and simply evaluating $V_{2,1}(z)$ on this saddle configuration.
 All dependence of the correlator on $z$ in this limit is in a pre-exponential factor which is of order $1$ when $c \to \infty$, while the exponent still depends only on $z_k$.
 For conformal blocks we can write a similar factorized expression